Healthy Bones at Every Age

 Although everyone will lose bone with age, people who developed a higher peak bone mass when young are better protected against osteoporosis and related fractures later in life.

-Some people, however, are at higher risk for bone loss and osteoporosis because of problems with the way their bodies remodel bone.
+Some people, however, are at higher risk for bone loss and osteoporosis because of problems with the way their bodies remodel bone (the continual process of removing old bone and replacing it with new bone).
 A healthy diet and exercise can help, but bone will still be lost at a faster rate.
 The good news is that in recent years, medications have been developed to treat this metabolic problem.
 In severe cases, bone loss may even be reversed with newer, bone-forming medications.

 Gender and Peak Bone Mass